Erasmus+ for Brunel students

 How to apply:

 If you are interested in taking part in the Erasmus+ programme, you first need to find out if we have an agreement in your subject area.
-You can then contact your personal tutor or the Academic Partnerships Office to discuss how going on an exchange would fit into your degree programme and determine your eligibility.
+You can then contact your Academic Exchange Coordinator or the student mobility team to discuss how going on an exchange would fit into your degree programme and determine your eligibility.

 If your Department has an exchange agreement with an overseas institution, then they will normally hold the first round of information session in October/November and the second round of sessions will be held in January.

-In order to express your interest, you will need to submit an internal application in February.
-Ideally you should be nominated by mid-March, so that you do not miss out on the partner institution’s application deadline which can be as early as the end of March.
+To express your interest for a mobility programme that begins in September, you will need to reach out to your Academic Exchange Coordinator by February (latest).
+Ideally you should be nominated by mid-March, so that you do not miss out on the partner institution’s application deadline.
+The deadline can be as early as the end of March/or beginning of April.

-Once your Academic Exchange Coordinator nominates you, the Academic Partnerships Office will contact you and provide further guidance.
+Once your Academic Exchange Coordinator nominates you, the student mobility team will contact you and provide further guidance.

 It is your responsibility to contact the host university to complete and submit their application form (normally available on their website) and accommodation application.